Coconut Pecan Tea Cakes

 - Combine cake mix, vanilla pudding mix, half-and-half, eggs and butter.

-- Spoon cake batter into greased and floured miniature 20-tin miniature Bundt pan.
+- Spoon cake batter into greased and floured miniature 20-tin miniature Bundt pan – each about two-thirds full.

 - Bake at 350° degrees about 20 minutes, or until toothpick inserted in the center of one of the cakes comes out clean.